InfOmics/MDR-RA-Opal-DataSHIELD-documentation/README.md

 The `make deploy` command initiates a sequence of operations that automate the deployment process:

-1. Execution of Deployment Scripts:
+1. Execution of Deployment Script:

-    - Various scripts from the `src/` directory are executed to prepare and configure the environment.
+    - This script from the `src/` directory is executed to prepare and configure the environment.

-    - These scripts handle tasks such as setting up directories, configuring services, and verifying dependencies.
+    - This script handles tasks such as setting up directories, configuring services, and verifying dependencies.

 2. Docker Image Creation: